 Changi was liberated on 5 September 1944 by troops from the 5th Indian Division.
 In October 1945, the War Graves Unit spent a few days by chance in the Changi Camp, en route to Sumatra.
 Corporal Max Lee made a request to the British to save the Catholic Chapel, which was one of the few structures that had not been destroyed by fire.
 Permission was granted and after extensive photographs were taken and dimensional drawings and sketches made by Lee, the Chapel was dismantled by a working party of surrendered Japanese personnel.
 In 1947, it was shipped to Australia in ammunition boxes lined with grass, with the intention that the Chapel be reconstructed as a fitting memorial for 'Prisoners of War who had little recognition for the extreme adversity under which many had lived and died'.

-Following the liberation of 1945 and the transportation in 1947, the labeled ammunition crates containing the dismantled chapel was stored in the Australian War Memorial, where they remained for over 40 years.
+Following the liberation of 1945 and the transportation in 1947, the labelled ammunition crates containing the dismantled chapel was stored in the Australian War Memorial, where they remained for over 40 years.

 As it was originally planned to reconstruct the Chapel at the Australian War Memorial, Corporal Max Lee was disappointed to find that this had not happened when he visited Canberra in 1966.
 Sometime later, a group of veterans contacted Corporal Lee to enquire about the Chapel, as his name had remained on the crates.
 Mr Lee still possessed the scale drawings of the Chapel, which were provided to the Australian War Memorial.
 In 1987, the Australian War Memorial had decided not to construct the Chapel within their grounds and it was offered to the Department of Defence, who decided to establish the Chapel at its Royal Military College Duntroon with the assistance of the Australian Heritage Commission.